 […] uno Sinensium consensus habitus omnium, qui unquam apud eos floruerunt, Sapientissimus & Moralis Philosophiae partier ac Politicae Magister & Oraculum.

-The first waves of missionaries started to learn Chinese during their mid-thirties, when one’s memory’s ability for learning foreign languages declines, and thus had to rely on Chinese interpreters.
-The foreigners’ understanding of Confucianism had been general and superficial; they understood the political, educational, and moral spectrum of the sage’s teachings, and they noticed the steady talk on superior moral beings and their superior virtues when it came to human relationship (in all major Chinese texts, including Moism, Daoism, Legalism, Histories etc.) such as the “çem-çu” (junzi and tianzi [superior man and prince] were treated as interchangeable by Ludovico Magno):
+The first waves of missionaries started to learn Chinese in their mid-thirties, when one’s natural memory ability for learning foreign languages is declining, and thus had to rely on Chinese interpreters.
+The foreigners’ understanding of Confucianism had been simplistic and superficial; they understood the political, educational, and moral spectrum of the sage’s teachings, and they noticed the steady talk on superior persons or ‘çem-çu’ [天子tianzi or ‘princes’] which Ludovico Magno also took the junzi for:

 Quae igitur tu aversaris in superioribus, ne agas cum inferioribus; & quae aversaris in inferioribus ne agas cum superioribus.
 [In the company with superiors, to not offend them; in the company of the inferiors, do not embarass them.]

-The Lun Yu was a very concise and precise text; no word was superfluous, and none seemed to miss.
+The Lun Yu was a concise and precise text; no word was superfluous, and none was missing.
 Synonyms were not used.
 If the shengren was meant, the shengren was said; if the junzi was meant, the junzi was said.
-When the Europeans translated the text, it soon became clear that European lightheartedness with the use of synonyms in general made it difficult for them not to lose oneself in translations among all those zhizhe (wise men), tianzi (princes), junzi (superior men), shanren (good men), and shengren (sages), all of whom were characters of high virtue.
-Where the use of original Chinese concepts in their relation to each other was unambiguous, the translations were creative and of great varieties.
-The junzi – while always the junzi in the Chinese original – was çem-çu here and became the hominum naturae (the natural man) or imminent istiusmodi personae (the proper person) there.
-Hence the European misconception that a Chinese character was ambiguous – the ambiguity only arose when the European languages tried to circumference it.
+When the Europeans translated the text, it soon became clear that European stylists with their use of fashionable synonyms in general made it difficult for them not to lose themselves in glorious translations among all those zhizhe (wise men), tianzi (princes), junzi (superior men), shanren (good men), and shengren (sages)—all characters of high virtue.

 title in Wikipedia, 03/2011, Diogenes Laertius